mybb/docs.mybb.com/1.8/faq/mail.md

     ?>
 ```

-Replace `your.email@address.com` with your email address.
+Replace `YOUR_EMAIL_ADDRESS` with your email address.
 Upload this file to your webserver and browse to it in order to run the test.

 It should say `Mail was sent by PHP` and there should not be any errors displayed.